-You can see even more on the new page I created.
+You can see even more income reports on the new page I created.

 For kicks and giggles I decided to average my monthly online income for the 22 months I’ve been freelancing.
 Even with the smaller months at the very beginning, my average monthly online income (gross) is $2,846.44.
 My 12 month (gross) average is $4,348.89.

 I’ve been getting more and more questions about how I use VAs to outsource some of my work.
 I will definitely be doing a post on that in the future, but it may not be until after I go through a re-brand and create a new site.

 Yes, if you’ve read this far, you will be the first to know.
 I am working on creating a new site to make my business a little more legit.
 I don’t have all the kinks worked out yet, so I don’t want to reveal too much at this point, but now you know it’s coming. 🙂